baconpaul/mschack-VCV-Rack-Plugins/README.md

-# mscHack Plugins for VCV Rack 1.1.0
+# mscHack Plugins for VCV Rack 2.0.0 Maybe

+This is a fork / fix of mscRack 1.1.0 by pgatt and baconpaul trying to bring these back.
+We may abandon the project.
+Please check pgatt's post on community for more.

 ![screenshot](modules.PNG)